AI Agent Who Can Attend My Meeting: How to Stay in the Room When You're Not

 An AI agent who can attend your meeting isn't just recording software with extra steps.
 True meeting agents do three things simultaneously: they listen actively, summarize intelligently, and take action automatically.
 Think of the difference between a court stenographer and an executive assistant.
 One records everything.
 The other knows what matters and does something about it.

 The core capability that separates an AI agent who can attend your meeting from basic transcription is reasoning.
 Basic tools create transcripts.
 AI agents identify commitments, extract decisions, recognize questions directed at absent participants, and flag items requiring human attention.
-When done well, an AI agent who can attend your meeting becomes the EA you always needed but couldn't afford.

-AI Agent Who Can Attend My Meeting: How Thor Represents You
+How Thor Represents You

 At Pyra, we built AI Agent Thor as the meeting note-taker, summarizer, and action-taker that works like an account manager or EA.
 Thor doesn't just sit in the meeting and transcribe—it listens with purpose, understands context, and creates outputs you can actually use.
-Here's how it works:

 - Active Listening: Thor identifies speakers, tracks topic changes, and recognizes when commitments are being made or questions need answers.